Become a Safe Space

 Sarah Buel, former battered women, national expert & trainer on domestic violence

-1. I am really sorry to hear this is happening to you.
+1. I am really sorry this is happening to you.

 2. I am afraid for your safety.